strapi/community-content/README.md

 Considering writing for the Strapi community and sharing your technical expertise?

-NOTE: ALL CONTENT PRODUCED BEFORE THE RELEASE OF V4 SHOULD BE UPDATED BY THE AUTHOR AFTER THE RELEASE
+NOTE: ALL CONTENT CREATED BEFORE THE RELEASE OF V4 SHOULD BE UPDATED BY THE AUTHOR AFTER THE RELEASE

 ### How it Works?